-- Mandated: These dual relationships take place in the military, prisons and in some police department settings.
+- Mandated: These dual relationships often take place in the military, prisons, jails and in some police department settings.

 - Unexpected: Unexpected multiple relationships occur when a therapist is not initially aware that the client they have been working with is also a friend, colleague, co-worker or even an ex-spouse of another client.
 Similarly, unexpected dual relationships take place when, unbeknownst to the psychotherapist, the client joins the therapist's church, book club, or baseball recreation league.

 - A concurrent dual relationship takes place at the same time as therapy.